Anthony is a political scientist interested in the interplay between public opinion, policy-making processes, and government legislation.

-Below you will find an overview of my research, as well as a sample of my publications on each theme.
-A complete list of my published research can be found here.
+Below you will find a selection of Anthony's ongoing and past research projects, as well as a sample of his publications on each theme.
+A complete list of his published research can be found on his CV.

 Who Should Have a Say?
 Preferences for Differentiated Representation

 Equal representation is at the core of representative democracy, but are citizens actually in favour of it?
-My research on this theme investigates when and why citizens believe that policy-affected individuals should have more or less influence than others.
-Funded by the EU’s H2020 Programme via a Marie Curie Individual Fellowship (Grant Number 750556), my publications on this topic have investigated:
+His research on this theme investigates when and why citizens believe that policy-affected individuals should have more or less influence than others.
+Funded by the EU’s H2020 Programme via a Marie Curie Individual Fellowship (Grant Number 750556), his publications on this topic include research on:

 - Attitudes toward targeted representation, with a focus on police reform